sastrakhan/crm-plugin-playground/README.md

 Boilerplate to work with the Dynamics SDK with .Net

 Debugging plugins and custom workflow activities is time-consuming with the Plugin-Registration tool.
-This console app gives you 90% of the functionality and when you've worked out the kinks, you can then deploy to the environment.
+This console app allows you to imitate the plugin environment and leverage VS debugging features.